-Laura Jackson is now in her fifth season as music director of the Reno Philharmonic where she continues to win praise for her inspiring leadership, innovative programming, and passionate community engagement.
-With the help of first-rate musicians, staff, board members and community supporters, Laura continues to captivate audiences and gain local and national recognition for Reno’s premier orchestra.
-She has elevated the Reno Philharmonic’s composer-in-residence program to new heights with the world premiere in March 2013 of Chesapeake: Summer of 1814, an unforgettable commission to celebrate the 200th anniversary of The Star-Spangled Banner.
+Laura Jackson–in her seventh season as music director of the Reno Phil–continues to win praise for her inspiring leadership, innovative programming and passionate community engagement.
+With the help of first-rate musicians, choir, staff, board members, volunteers and community supporters, Laura captivates audiences and brings local and national recognition to Reno’s premier orchestra.

-Prior to her appointment in Atlanta, Ms. Jackson studied conducting at the University of Michigan and participated in the Boston Symphony Orchestra’s Tanglewood Music Center in 2002 and 2003.
+Ms. Jackson served as the Assistant Conductor/American Conducting Fellow with the Atlanta Symphony Orchestra under Robert Spano from 2004 to 2007.
+Prior to her appointment in Atlanta, Ms. Jackson studied conducting at the University of Michigan with Kenneth Kiesler and spent summers at the Boston Symphony Orchestra’s Tanglewood Music Center in 2002 and 2003.
 As the Seiji Ozawa Conducting Fellow at Tanglewood, she conducted numerous concerts featuring both traditional and contemporary repertoire.